-With the significant increase in enrolment in the Calgary Board of Education (CBE), many schools are at capacity enrolment.
-A previous Board of Trustees approved a lottery process as the most appropriate selection process when registrations exceed available space.
-Walk zone plays an important role in determining priority categories for lottery acceptance – students living inside walk zones have priority for registration over those who do not.
+Walk zones determine transportation services because students outside the walk zones, but inside the attendance area are considered eligible.
+As well, walk zones play an important role in determining priority categories for lottery acceptance.
+Students living inside walk zones have priority for registration over those who do not.
 CBE is often asked to allow students living ‘just outside’ the walk zone; however, we are unable to make exceptions for students living near, but outside, the walk zone boundary.

-Since that time, the committee continues to meet as required to review new walk zones for schools under construction, or extraordinary circumstances (i.e. when a new walk zone was required for Elbow Park School due to flooding and the temporary relocation of the school to the Earl Grey School site).
+The committee meets as required to review new walk zones for schools under construction, or extraordinary circumstances (i.e. when a new walk zone was required for Elbow Park School due to flooding and the temporary relocation of the school to the Earl Grey School site).

 Walk zones are developed using specialized ArcGIS and Google Earth Pro mapping software.
 CBE staff create buffers around the new schools to determine which residential lots are within walking distance.
 These areas are exported to Google Earth Pro and fine-tuned by analysing the satellite imagery to consider naturally occurring boundaries for the school walk zone.

-CBE continues to look for the best ways to accommodate students across our system in their program of choice.
+CBE continues to look for the best ways to accommodate students across our system.
 The intent is for students to attend school as close to home as possible within the existing constraints of system resources.

 Determining Transportation Eligibility

 CBE calculates distance from student homes to their designated school according to the